stridecolossus/JOVE/docs/blog/part-4-models/input-handling.md

 Note that the ranges are different for the two rotation axes.

-To calculate the camera position based on the yaw-pitch angles we implement a _sphere_ geometry class (that will also be used elsewhere in our library).

-The `point()` method calculates a point on the surface of the sphere given yaw-pitch angles and the radius:
+To calculate the camera position we implement a _sphere_ geometry class which calculates a point on the surface of the sphere given a radius and the yaw-pitch angles:

 ```java
 public record Sphere(float radius) {